dgatf/sct101ctm/README.md

 General instructions to compile the kernel [here](https://www.cyberciti.biz/tips/compiling-linux-kernel-26.html)

-It can be built on the Schneider with minimum modules
+It can be built on the Schneider with minimum modules increasing free ram

-Copy this [.config](kernel/.config) to the kernel sources upper folder (or use make `make localmodconfig` and add additional drivers with `make menuconfig`)
+Copy [.config](kernel/.config) to the kernel sources upper folder (or use make `make localmodconfig` and add additional drivers with `make menuconfig`)

 Then build and install: